maya-undefined/gpu-desktop-calculator/README.md

 # gdc

-need to add a column of numbers an exabyte in size from the cli?
+need to add two columns of numbers an exabyte in size from the cli?

 ## usage